 Build an Email List You Own

 Your own email list is the antidote.
-Collect the email address at every booking — whether direct or through a third party — and add it to your own list.
+Collect the email address at every booking — whether direct or through a third party, where the platform's terms allow it — and add it to your own list.
 A simple fishing report sent twice a month during the season does more for mid-week fill rates than any discount ad you could run.
 You are not selling: you are reporting on what is biting, where, and what tackle is working.
 When you drop a line at the end — "I have a few mid-week slots open in August if you want in" — you are talking to people who already trust you.

 This is the ownership principle: own the relationship, own the rebook.
 A third-party platform is a customer acquisition channel; your list is the repeat engine.
 If you are still building that direct booking setup, here is where to start.